elemel/blog/2018/09/03/README.md

 Now wielding artisanal, non-zero normals, I carried on with my experiments.
 In the end, I settled for

-- the vertex normal from the distance field when it's within 15 degrees of the triangle's face normal,
+- the vertex normal from the distance field when it's within 15 degrees of the face normal,
 - the face normal when the difference is above 30 degrees,
 - and a smooth blend of both in between.